aghoshpro/Manimation/README.md

 Manim is an engine for precise programmatic animations, designed for creating explanatory math videos. **Note**, there are **many versions** of manim are available.
 Check [this page](https://docs.manim.community/en/stable/faq/installation.html#different-versions) for more details.

 We use [Manim Community Edition](https://github.com/ManimCommunity/manim/), forked from [original work](https://github.com/3b1b/videos) by [3Blue1Brown](https://www.3blue1brown.com/), in 2020 by a group of developers to make it more reliable, better tested, faster to respond to community additions, and easier to start.
-It's well maintained and documented.
+It's well-maintained and documented.

 ## Official Installations

-> We will follow the instructions to install [ManimCommunity](https://docs.manim.community/en/stable/installation.html)
+One can follow  the instructions to install [ManimCommunity](https://docs.manim.community/en/stable/installation.html) for any Os.
+You can also follow the step-by-step win-installation that worked for me.

-**OR**

 <!-- Manim runs on Python 3.7 or higher.